What to know before getting CoolSculpting

-CoolSculpting is most often used on the stomach, followed by double-chins.
-It's most ideal for areas that you are having a difficult time shifting, despite following a diet and exercise regimen to a tee.
-The arms, love handles, and flanks are also popular treatment areas.
+CoolSculpting is ideally performed over small, stubborn problem areas that you are having a difficult time reducing, despite following a diet and exercise regimen.
+The most popular treatment areas are the stomach, arms, love handles, and inner/outer thighs.

 What kind of results are expected?

-Each CoolSculpting procedure results in up to a 25 percent reduction in fat cells.
+Each CoolSculpting procedure results in up to a 25 percent reduction in fat cells in the treatment area.
 Many people undergo multiple treatments to achieve their desired outcomes.
 Since your body eliminates fat cells in the weeks following a treatment, you might start to see changes as quickly as four weeks afterward.
-Most people experience dramatic results anywhere from one to six months post-treatment.
+Most people experience noticeable results anywhere from one to four months post-treatment.

-One thing to remember is that, even though the treated fat cells are permanently gone, others in the surrounding area aren't.
-That means if you don't follow a healthy diet and exercise regularly, those fat cells could still expand.
+One thing to remember is that, even though the fat cells in the treatment area are permanently gone, untreated areas remain the same.
+This is why it is still important to continue with a healthy diet and exercise regimen.

 Are there any side effects?

 All cosmetic treatments have potential side effects (even non-invasive ones).
-Possible mild side effects of CoolSculpting include bruising and soreness, which go away within a few days after treatment.
-Other more serious risks are burning or numbness at the treatment site, which is why it's so important to go to a reputable clinic.
+Possible mild side effects of CoolSculpting include bruising, tingling, numbness and soreness, which typically go away within a few days to a few weeks after treatment.
+This is why it's so important to go to a reputable clinic.
 Administering CoolSculpting is an art form, and if poorly done, can lead to asymmetrical results.